velizartodorov/VendingMachine/README.md

 * Tea
 * Water

-The vending machine can also return change.
+The vending machine works with list of coins and can also return change.